evamaxfield/distributed-ecosystem/README.md

 ### Quilt

+[Quilt](https://github.com/quiltdata/quilt) provides a Python API and web catalog to manage versioned datasets.

 I personally think about data processing at the institute as very large batch dataset processing.
 Dataset level -- not streaming individual items.
 While many of the above systems work just fine with stream processing, Quilt excels at large dataset management.

 When considering how to store files that we want to process or distribute, we looked at a couple of solutions but ended on Quilt due to it:
-* has a pretty sensible Python API
+* having a pretty sensible Python API
-* focuses on dataset level management
+* focusing on dataset level management
-* is open source (we can contribute)
+* being open source (we can contribute)
-* has a UI (catalog) to view the data
+* having a UI (catalog) to view the data
-* supports private and public data management
+* supporting private and public data management
-* has no real setup required
+* having no real setup required
-* supports data versioning
+* supporting data versioning
-* supports in publishing data with a paper
+* supporting in publishing data with a paper

 One of the major things that I use it for is literally just [viewing the data](https://open.quiltdata.com/b/allencell/tree/aics/actk/master/singlecellimages/cell_images_2d_all_proj/)